the message center

 How Medical Calls Are Handled

-Medical phone support applies a structured, instruction-driven process to every call, with each step defined in advance to ensure accuracy and proper handling.
+Medical phone support applies a structured, instruction-driven process to every call, with each step established in advance to ensure accuracy and proper handling.

 This may include

-• Structured message scripts designed to capture the exact information required for each type of call
+• Structured message scripts to capture the exact information required for each type of call

 • Names are confirmed and spelled correctly to ensure accurate message delivery

-• Clearly defined criteria that determine whether a call is handled as routine or escalated
+• Criteria you establish that determine whether a call is handled as routine or escalated

-• Controlled escalation paths that follow your provider preferences and on-call structure
+• Controlled escalation paths based on your preferences and on-call structure

-• Calls are directed to the appropriate provider or on-call contact based on your defined structure
+• Calls are directed to the appropriate provider or on-call contact based on your established structure

 • Message delivery rules that ensure the right information reaches the right person at the right time